Lockeridge: Governance

-Lockeridge forms part of the civil parish of West Overton, which elects a joint parish council with the adjacent parish of Fyfield; the council is named Fyfield and West Overton.
-It falls within the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+Lockeridge forms part of the civil parish of West Overton, which elects a joint parish council with the adjacent parish of Fyfield, named Kennet Valley Parish Council.
+It falls within the area of the Wiltshire Council unitary authority, which is responsible for most local government functions.

 Landmarks

 Lockeridge House, on the other side of the river from the village, was built around 1740 and is Grade II* listed.
 The two-storey house is in red brick, and its five-bay front has a pedimented doorway; there are later extensions at the right and rear.
 At the roadside entrance are brick walls of the same period, cast iron gates and piers topped with pineapples; Pevsner noted their large size.

 Lockeridge Dene at the south end of the village is a National Trust site and is a conservation area.
 Sarsen stones are scattered over the area, and this is one of the sites from which the stones at Avebury were obtained.

 The village is adjacent to the West Woods, which in spring are carpeted with bluebells.

 Walks from the village lead through the West Woods onto the Pewsey Downs and the Wansdyke, an early medieval earthwork that ran from near Andover to the Bristol Channel and became the border between the Anglo-Saxon kingdoms of Mercia and Wessex.